 This studio course explores historical and contemporary approaches to fiber arts as well as examination of significant figures and movements.
 Traditional techniques and contemporary applications of paper and fabric bridge the gap between crafts and fine arts.
-Students should consult the Class Schedule for particular topics (such as papermaking, quilting, wearable art and surface design.)
-Note: This course may be taken four times for credit as long as the topic is different.
+Students should consult the Class Schedule for particular topics (such as papermaking, wearable art and surface design.)
+Note: This course may be taken three times for credit as long as the topic is different.

-MnTC (GELS): Humanities/Fine Arts Goal (o6), Upper Division Liberal Studies Goal (LS)
+MnTC (GELS): Upper Division Liberal Studies Goal (LS), Humanities/Fine Arts Goal (06)

-Other Information: Community Engagement, Note: This course may be taken twice for credit, as long as the topics are different.
+Other Information: Community Engagement.
+Note: This course may be taken twice for credit, as long as the topics are different.